sergeynordicresults/sergeynordicresults.github.io/universe.md

 <img src="https://user-images.githubusercontent.com/7573215/234642024-21383504-f47e-44c1-b8b8-5d8c9ed15684.jpg" width="200" alt="rules"/>

-The game of life universe is Turing complete.
+Eliezer Yudkowsky "Growth stories": The "game of life" universe is Turing complete.
 It means self conscious beings can appear there too.
-Do you think their prays work?
-Do you think there is a god that can help them?
-Do you think there is a god that will kill the bad two dimencional Chinghiz Khan that tortures 2D people and still has lot of money?
+Do you think the prays of these 2D humans work?
+Do you think there is a god that will kill the bad 2D Chinghiz Khan that tortures 2D people and still has lot of money?
 You think they have the afterlife after death?

 -------------

 <sub>I don't believe in power of prayers OR that it's possible to "charge water by positive thoughts" OR taro cards OR horoscopes OR other magic. (read "God as illusion" by Richard Dawkins)</sub>

 <sub>All religions were created by humans, and contain not only immutable truth, but also stupid thoughts inspired by old times</sub>

-<sub>But it doesn't make me to want to kill people.
+<sub>So, yes, i behave as if living beings, me too, are machines.
+But it doesn't make me want to kill people.
 Even putin and ted bundy.
 There exist harder, but more optimal solutions:</sub>

 <sub>    1. neurofeedback</sub>

-<sub>    2. fix their stupidity by teaching them what will (probably) happen with our universe (below. because from cosmological perspective lot of our problems dont make sense) and giving them to read ["Harry Potter and methods of rationality" by Eliezer Yudkowsky](https://hpmor.com/)</sub>
+<sub>    2. fix their stupidity by teaching them what will (probably) happen with our universe (below. because from cosmological perspective lot of our problems dont make sense) and giving them to read ["Harry Potter and methods of rationality" by Eliezer Yudkowsky](https://hpmor.com/), this book has lot of love to humanity</sub>

 <sub>    3.
-Tell them that zero-sum games are not the only possible games to play (e.g. the game of "climing by hierarchy ladder" is bad zero-sum game, "sport with only one winner" is good zero-sum game, "wealth/lets create new devises/lets fix death" is a good non-zero-sum game because [money and wealth are infinite, by helping you I help us all](https://youtu.be/1-TZqOsVCNM)
+Tell them that zero-sum games are not the only possible games to play (e.g. the game of "climing on hierarchy ladder" is bad zero-sum game, "sport with only one winner" is good zero-sum game, "wealth/lets create new devises/lets fix death" is a good non-zero-sum game because [money and wealth are infinite, by helping you I help us all](https://youtu.be/1-TZqOsVCNM)
 </sub>